sameeraxiomine/LargeCollections/README.md

 8. KryoKWritableV<K,V extends Writable> - This is implementation where the SerDes used for the Key is a Kryo SerDes and the one used for Value is a Writable SerDes.the package `com.axiomine.largecollections.turboutil` has various pre-created versions of this Map.
 Examples are `KryoKIntWritableMap`, `KryoKTextMap`, etc.

+##Serializing the LargeCollection Map to disk##

+The Map implementations can be serialized like any other java.util.Map instance.
+Only the meta-data is serialized.
+The actual data is stored in the LevelDB instance which is not serialized.
+When the Map instance is deserialized, only the underlying meta-data is deserialized which effectively leads to the correct LevelDB database being pointed to.

+    TurboKVMap<Integer,Integer> map = /* initialized the map */
+    FileSerDeUtils.serializeToFile(map,new File("c:/tmp/map.ser"));
+    map = (TurboKVMap<Integer,Integer>) FileSerDeUtils.deserializeFromFile(new File("c:/tmp/map.ser"));

+It is possible to change the path of the underlying LevelDB database during De-Serialization.
+This can happen when you are porting your serialized Map and the associated LevelDB database (which nothing but a folder and some files on your disk).
+In order to indicate to the deserialization process the new path to the LevelDB database you need to configure the following System Properties

+    /*
+     LargeCollection.OVERRIDE_DB_PATH="override.dbpath" overrides the base folder for the LevelDB Database */
+    System.setProperty(LargeCollection.OVERRIDE_DB_PATH, dbPath);
+    /*
+     LargeCollection.OVERRIDE_DB_PATH="override.dbname" overrides the name of the sub-folder contained in the override.dbpath which is the name of the LevelDB database.
+If you only change the root folder of the LevelDB database but left its name unchanged, you do not have to provide this property value.
+    */
+    System.setProperty(LargeCollection.OVERRIDE_DB_NAME, dbName);
+    map = (TurboKVMap<Integer,Integer>) FileSerDeUtils.deserializeFromFile(new File("c:/tmp/map.ser"));

 #SerDes#

 It was important to select the fasted possible serialization/deserialization mechanisms.
 The default java serialization is supported but we have done considerably better.
 Below is a list of various mechanisms used for SerDes-